dmbarbour/glas/docs/GlasNamespaces.md

 * *ifdef* - flexible expression of defaults, optional defs, merge-union, mixins
 * *fixpoint* - a built-in fixpoint for lazy, recursive defs

-The [program model](GlasProg.md) provides a collection of primitive definitions under prefix '%'.
-The runtime will also bind '%env.\*' to the configuration's 'env.\*' via fixpoint, supporting shared libraries.
-The runtime also links '%src' to abstract data representing a user configuration.
+The [program model](GlasProg.md) provides an initial collection of definitions.
+By convention, these are bound under prefix '%'.
+Front-end compilers further support conventions for %src, %self.\*, %env.\*, and %arg.\*.

 ## Abstract Syntax Tree (AST)